Rigonz/assessment-of-sites-with-world-flags/README.md

 ## Number of flags
 The comparison of the sources by the number of flags is slightly skewed because not all have the same scope, which in all cases should include the internationally recognized states.
 The range varies between 196 (EB) and 251 (CF) flags.
-The attached diagram shows the quantitative relationships among the sources, while **this csv file** provides the details.
+The attached diagram shows the quantitative relationships among the sources, while the csv file *./scripts/countries_flags_R0.csv* provides the details.
 [![countries-flags-R0.png](https://i.postimg.cc/sxhc73JW/countries-flags-R0.png)](https://postimg.cc/p5Pztb4V)

 Script *120_flags_show_R0.py* plots the versions of the flags per country in an arrangement that facilitates the comparisons among sources.
-The printout results are included in folder *./120PNG*, and a couple of them can be seen here:
+The printout results are included in folder *./IMG/120PNG*, and a couple of them can be seen here:
 [![ARG](https://i.postimg.cc/kM8zXHK3/ARG.png)](https://postimg.cc/QV80f0f0)
 [![ZAF](https://i.postimg.cc/7YkcCNnC/ZAF.png)](https://postimg.cc/grg4Q85d)